 *The FHR program is only available to those who have the Platinum Card® from American Express.
 This is a charge card that requires a substantial annual fee and is NOT the same as an American Express Platinum credit card, such as the Optima, Costco or SkyMiles Platinum cards, which do not qualify for FHR.

 Staying off-site at a hotel near Universal can be a great way to save money.
 Compared to the on-site hotels you can get a room that is just as good, and in some cases better, at a price that’s significantly easier on the wallet.
 All of these hotels offer FREE scheduled transportation to and from Universal Orlando.

-Our top choice for offsite stays near Universal is the Embassy Suites International Drive South.
-It’s a lovely hotel with a great location for exploring Orlando.
-We’ve negotiated special offers for MouseSavers readers that make this hotel an exceptional value.
+Our top choice for offsite stays near Universal is the Drury Inn & Suites near Universal Orlando Resort.
+It offers excellent value and in a great location for exploring Orlando.
+We’ve negotiated special offers for MouseSavers readers that make this hotel hard to beat.